+MAIL - Date, sign and mail your proxy card in the envelope provided as soon as possible.

+- OR -

+TELEPHONE - Call toll-free 1-800-PROXIES from any touch-tone telephone and follow the instructions.
+Have your proxy card available when you call.

+- OR -

+INTERNET - Access "WWW.VOTEPROXY.COM" and follow the on-screen instructions.
+Have your proxy card available when you access the web page.

+V Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet.

+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS.

-MAIL - Date, sign and mail your proxy card in the envelope provided as soon as possible. - OR - COMPANY NUMBER TELEPHONE - Call toll-free 1-800-PROXIES from any touch-tone telephone and follow the instructions.
-Have your control number and proxy card available when you call.
-ACCOUNT NUMBER - OR - INTERNET - Access "WWW.VOTEPROXY.COM" and follow the on-screen instructions.
-Have your control number available when you access the web page.
-CONTROL NUMBER \/ Please detach and mail in the envelope provided IF you are not voting via telephone or the Internet. $\lor\!\!\!/$ PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE [X] NOMINEES: [] FOR ALL NOMINEES O Dan M. Dutton O John M. Engler [] WITHHOLD AUTHORITY O John W. Garside FOR ALL NOMINEES O Gary F. Goode O Peter F. Secchia This Proxy, when properly executed, will be voted in the manner directed herein by the undersigned shareholder.
-If direction is made, this Proxy will be voted FOR all nominees listed in Proposal 1. [] FOR ALL EXCEPT (See instructions below) INSTRUCTION: To withhold authority to vote for any individual n "FOR ALL EXCEPT" and fill in the circle next to each nominee yo withhold, as shown here: To change the address on your account, please check the box at indicate your new address in the address space above.
-Please no to the registered name(s) on the account may not be submitted v ia this method. [] Signature of Shareholder Date: Signature of Shareholder Date: NOTE: This proxy must be signed exactly as the name appears shares are held jointly, each holder should sign.
-When executor, administrator, attorney, trustee or guardian full title as such.
-If the signer is a corporation, pl corporate name by duly authorized officer, giving full If signer is a partnership, please sign in partnership authorized person. signing as n, please give ease sign full ntitle as such.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE [X] This Proxy, when properly executed, will be voted in the manner directed herein by the undersigned shareholder.
+If no direction is 1.
+Directors to be Elected by Holders of Common Stock NOMINEES: made, this Proxy will be voted FOR all nominees listed in [] FOR ALL NOMINEES O William G. Currie Proposal 1.
+O John M. Engler [] WITHHOLD AUTHORITY O Philip M. Novell PLEASE SIGN, DATE AND RETURN PROMPTLY.
+FOR ALL NOMINEES [] FOR ALL EXCEPT (See instructions below) INSTRUCTION: To withhold authority to vote for any individual ------ nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via this method. [] Signature of Shareholder Date: Signature of Shareholder Date:

+NOTE: This proxy must be signed exactly as the name appears hereon.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.

+COMPANY NUMBER

+ACCOUNT NUMBER